beatrizsmerino/adventjs/challenge-01/README.md

 # Challenge 01

+With the excitement of Christmas coming, we're having a hard time sleeping quite a bit lately.
+Let's try using this little trick that will help us fall asleep faster 🐑.

 ## Description

 Consider a list/array of sheep.
 Each has a name and a color.
 Make a function that returns a list of all sheep that are `red` **and also** have a name containing both the letters `n` AND `a`, regardless of order, capitalization or spaces.